29.4.14

 The documented stories of the Oracle of Delphi demonstrating a visual comprehension of the present and of the future in its riddles, should make us wonder if we should just dismiss it as a mere archaic human invention.
 Because, if the Oracle was indeed real, what that means to us is very profound.
 It tells us something very important about Life itself.

 My Oracle, as I much later understood it, began in the evening of July 3rd, and ended in the early afternoon of July 4th, 2008.
 It truly changed my life and my understanding of it.
-I believe that if you comprehend what the presence of the Oracle reveals, you'll live a better life and will have a deeper appreciation for it.
+I believe that if you comprehend what the presence of the Oracle reveals, you'll live a better life and will have a deeper appreciation for it as well.

 No comments: